danschultz/isomorphic_dart/README.md

 * [x] *History API.* Client updates the browser's history API on screen transitions, and responds to history changes.
 * [x] *Isomorphic routing.* The same routing code is used on the server and client.

+## Why Isomorphic?

+Single page applications are great for developers and for users.
+For developers, it offers a clean separation of concerns.
+Backend logic is isolated to the server, and view logic is isolated to the client, with the two communicating through some API.
+For users, it means navigation can happen quickly between different pages without having to do a full refresh of the page.

+There's a hitch though.
+Since the server is delegating what needs to be rendered to the client, the browser has to wait for the necessary JavaScript to load before it can start rendering.
+The client may also need to make additional requests to the API to load additional data.

+There's quite a bit of data out there that correlates perceived page load times to convertion rates.
+Kiss Metrics [claims](https://blog.kissmetrics.com/loading-time/) that every second in loading your page results in a 7% decrease in conversion.
+And, [According to Amazon](http://www.radware.com/Products/FastView/), every 100ms decrease in page load time, increases conversion by 1%.

+This is where an isomorphic approach comes in.
+The server sends fully-formed HTML to the browser for fast perceived performance.
+Once the JavaScript loads, the client takes over so we get the benefits of a single page application.

 ## Architecture

+### Shared view components on the server and client

+React's uses a virtual DOM for rendering, which allows views to be used on the client or server.
+The server renders the fully-formed HTML using `React.renderToString()`.
+Once the JavaScript is loaded, the client takes over and installs the necessary event handlers using `React.render()`.

 ### Initializing the client from server state